sysgears/apollo-universal-starter-kit/README.md

 practical needs during development and using `React Hot Loader v3` in addition to `Webpack HMR` makes hot reloading less predictable and buggy.
 To turn `React Hot Loader v3` on: set `reactHotLoader` field of `package.json` to `true`.

+- [PersistGraphQL] is a simple build tool that enables query whitelisting and persisted queries for GraphQL projects that use statically analyze-able GraphQL queries.

 - [Dataloader] for loading comments in post example

 - [GraphQL Cursor Pagination] Example of  [Relay-style cursor pagination]